Skareeg/proc-flow/README.md

 Right now the project can load libraries from the internal libraries in the root workspace as well as any libraries in your Documents folder.

-Edit: I am now foxusing development on the Arcana VR editor project.
+Edit: I am now focusing development on the Arcana VR editor project.
 These two projects will be developed side by side, with ProcFlow as its core.
 Note that I still intend on building out editors for normal desktop mode operation.
 You should be able to double click and open a graph in Windows (or Linux when I get there in time) to edit that node graph.
 Node positions will still need to be in 3d, so I may have to extend it out so that 2d coord and 3d coords can both be stored.

 ## Build Notes